Bill Text: CA SB892 | 2023-2024 | Regular Session | Amended

 (D) The Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence Memorandum, published by the Executive Office of the President, Office of Management and Budget, dated March 28, 2024.

-(i) Organizational and supply chain governance associated with the ADS.
-ADT.
+(i) Organizational and supply chain governance associated with the ADT.
+ADS.

-(ii) The purpose and use of the ADS.
-ADT.
+(ii) The purpose and use of the ADT.
+ADS.

-(iii) Any known potential misuses or abuses of the ADS.
-ADT.
+(iii) Any known potential misuses or abuses of the ADT.
+ADS.

-(iv) An assessment of the legality, traceability, and provenance of the data the ADS ADT uses and the legality of the output of the ADS.
-ADT.
+(iv) An assessment of the legality, traceability, and provenance of the data the ADT ADS uses and the legality of the output of the ADT.
+ADS.

-(v) The robustness, accuracy, and reliability of the ADS.
-ADT.
+(v) The robustness, accuracy, and reliability of the ADT.
+ADS.

-(vi) The interpretability and explainability of the ADS.
-ADT.
+(vi) The interpretability and explainability of the ADT.
+ADS.

-(B) Methods for appropriate risk controls between the state agency and ADS ADT vendor, including, but not limited to, reducing the risk through various mitigation strategies, eliminating the risk, or sharing the risk.
+(B) Methods for appropriate risk controls between the state agency and ADT ADS vendor, including, but not limited to, reducing the risk through various mitigation strategies, eliminating the risk, or sharing the risk.

 (C) Adverse incident monitoring procedures.

-(D) Identification and classification of prohibited use cases and applications of ADS ADT that the state shall not procure.
+(D) Identification and classification of prohibited use cases and applications of ADT ADS that the state shall not procure.

 (E) A detailed equity assessment that analyzes, at a minimum, all of the following:

-(ii) How the information or decisions generated by the ADS ADT will impact an individual’s rights, freedoms, economic status, health, health care, or well-being.
+(ii) How the information or decisions generated by the ADT ADS will impact an individual’s rights, freedoms, economic status, health, health care, or well-being.

-(iii) Any issues that may arise if the ADS ADT is inaccurate.
+(iii) Any issues that may arise if the ADT ADS is inaccurate.

-(F) An assessment that analyzes the level of human oversight associated with the use of ADS.
-ADT.
+(F) An assessment that analyzes the level of human oversight associated with the use of ADT.
+ADS.

-(A) Collaborate with organizations that represent state and local government employees and industry experts, including, but not limited to, public trust and safety experts, community-based organizations, civil society groups, academic researchers, and research institutions focused on responsible AI ADT procurement, design, and deployment.
+(A) Collaborate with organizations that represent state and local government employees and industry experts, including, but not limited to, public trust and safety experts, community-based organizations, civil society groups, academic researchers, and research institutions focused on responsible ADT ADS procurement, design, and deployment.

 (B) Consult with the California Privacy Protection Agency.